Winter Minestrone with Brown Rice

 - Add stock, tomatoes (including liquid), and bay leaves to pan.
 Bring to a simmer.
 Cover with a lid and simmer until turnips are tender, 10 to 15 minutes.

-- Remove lid and stir in cooked barley and beans.
+- Remove lid and stir in cooked rice and beans.
 Continue cooking until everything is heated through.

 - Stir lemon juice into soup and season with some salt and pepper.
 Discard bay leaves.